Starbucks: Unbranded stores

 In 2009, at least three stores in Seattle were de-branded to remove the logo and brand name, and remodel the stores as local coffee houses "inspired by Starbucks".
 CEO Howard Schultz called the unbranded stores a "laboratory for Starbucks".
 The first, 15th Avenue Coffee and Tea, opened in July 2009 on Capitol Hill.
 It served wine and beer and hosted live music and poetry readings.
 It has since been remodeled and reopened as a Starbucks-branded store.
 Another is Roy Street Coffee and Tea at 700 Broadway E., also on Capitol Hill.
-Although the stores have been called "stealth Starbucks" and criticized as "local-washing", Schultz says that "It wasn't so much that we were trying to hide the brand, but trying to do things in those stores that we did not feel were appropriate for Starbucks."
+Although the stores have been called "stealth Starbucks" and criticized as "local-washing", Schultz said, "It wasn't so much that we were trying to hide the brand, but trying to do things in those stores that we did not feel were appropriate for Starbucks."